 Reporting to authorities and referring to services

-As soon as immediate health and safety concerns are addressed, and relevant school staff have been informed, the [insert nominated staff member] must report all incidents, suspicions and disclosures of child abuse as soon as possible.
+As soon as immediate health and safety concerns are addressed, and relevant school staff have been informed, the Principal must report all incidents, suspicions and disclosures of child abuse as soon as possible.

 The following steps will ensure our school complies with the four critical actions as well as additional actions required under the Child Safe Standards.

-The nominated staff member must ensure:
+The Principal must ensure:

 all relevant information is reported to the Department of Families, Fairness and Housing (DFFH) Child Protection, Victoria Police or relevant services where required